-v s.
-14 Part 2.1 - Reservation of Legal Work and Legal Titles (n) acting on one's own behalf in any legal proceedings or matters; (0) legal practice engaged in by a complying community legal centre; (p) legal practice of a kind prescribed by the regulations.
-(3) Subsection (1) does not apply to a person of class of persons declared by the regulations to be exempt from the operation of subsection (1).
-(4) respec son is not entitled to recover any amount in t of anything the person did in vention of subsection (1).
+s.
+14 Part 2.1 - Reservation of Legal Work and Legal Titles acting on one's own behalf in any legal (n) proceedings or matters; legal practice engaged in by a complying (0)community legal centre; legal practice of a kind prescribed by the (p) regulations.
+(3) Subsection (1) does not apply to a person or class of persons declared by the regulations to be exempt from the operation of subsection (1).
+A person is not entitled to recover any amount in (4) respect anything the person did of in contravention of subsection (1).
 (5) A person may recover from another person, as a debt due to the person, any amount the person paid to the other person in respect of anything the other person did in contravention of subsection (1).

-(6) respec specifi to per referre egulations may make provision for or with t to the application (with or without ied modifications) of provisions of this Act sons engaged in legal practice of a kind ed to in subsection (2) (other than ction (2)(a) and (d)).
+(6) The regulations may make provision for or with respect to the application (with or without specified modifications) of provisions of this Act to persons engaged in legal practice of a kind referred to in subsection (2) (other than subsection (2)(a) and (d)).